ENBISYS/avmJava/README.md

 # openapi-java-client

-This is api for automated valuation machine - https://avm.enbisys.com/
+This is api client library for AVM (automated valuation machine) - https://avm.enbisys.com/

 Get instant and accurate Property Valuations and Predictive Analytics with our AI and Big Data tools.
 And make smart decisions faster

-API version: 1.0.0

 ## Requirements